Skip to main content

 We’re constantly testing new hearing aids to give you the most accurate and up-to-date recommendations.
 Read more about our hearing aid review methodology.

-In this Elehear hearing aid review, we’ll break down the brand’s two models and our thoughts on them.
-Elehear sets itself apart from other hearing aid brands by using AI technology to power its sound quality.
-Our testers were impressed with all the features of the Elehear Beyond and Beyond Pro models, including Bluetooth streaming and sound layering for tinnitus.
-At the same time, they found the tech was approachable due to a helpful interface and one of the best user manuals of any device we’ve ever used.
+In this Elehear hearing aid review, we’ll break down the brand’s three models and our thoughts on them.
+Elehear offers both receiver-in-canal (RIC) and in-the-ear (ITE) styles, including the more budget-friendly Delight model.
+The brand uses AI-based sound processing and app-based controls to support listening in different environments.
+Our testers noted helpful features across models, like Bluetooth streaming and sound layering for tinnitus.
+They also found the tech was approachable due to a helpful interface and one of the best user manuals of any device we’ve ever used.
 Learn more in our detailed Elehear hearing aids review.

 First time getting hearing aids?